DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-18-improving-the-content-on-the-add-and-edit-course-flows.md

 ### Back and cancel links

-We added ‘Back’ links to all pages in the ‘Add course’ flow, and ‘Cancel’ links to all pages in the ‘Add course’ and edit course flows.
+We added ‘Back’ links to all pages in the ‘Add course’ flow and ‘Cancel’ links to all pages in the ‘Add course’ and edit course flows.

+The ‘Back’ link is below the primary navigation and above the page heading.
+In the ‘Add course’ flow, it takes the user back to the previous step in the flow.
+In the edit flows, it takes the user back to the course details page.

+The subject and visa questions may contain a dependent question.
+When a user is editing a course, ‘Back’ will take them to the previous question rather than the course details page.

+‘Cancel’ links are below the green submit button.
+In the ‘Add course’ flow, clicking on ‘Cancel’ will take the user back to their list of courses.
+Cancelling in the edit course flows will take the user back to course details.

 ### Page captions

-We added a page caption to all pages which is dependent on whether a course is being added or edited.
+We added a caption to all pages, depending on whether a course is being added or edited.

-- If a course is being added, we use ‘Add course’
+- If a user adds a course, the caption is ‘Add course’.
-- If a course is being edited, we use the course name and code, for example, ‘Biology (2KR6)’.
+- If a user edits a course, the caption is the course name and code, for example, ‘Biology (2KR6)’.

-### Subject level

-The title was not specific enough so we changed the title to ‘Subject level’.

-This page contained another heading, ‘Special educational needs and disability (SEND)’ with ‘Yes’ and ‘No’ radio buttons.
-We removed this and created another page for this content within the ‘Add course’ flow.
+## Buttons

+We updated all buttons in the ‘Add course’ flow to ‘Continue’.
+In the edit course flows, we updated all buttons to ‘Update [information being updated]’, for example, ‘Update qualification’.

+## Success and error messages

+We updated the success and error messages on the add course, and edit course flows to make them consistent.

+For example, on the edit course flow, we changed the success message, ‘Changes to course outcome published’ to match the new page title and updated button text, ‘Qualification updated’.

+We also updated the wording on the error messages on the add course, and edit course flows to match the page titles and the interaction.
+For example, ‘Pick a course outcome’ is now ‘Select a qualification’.

 ### Subject

-For both secondary and primary subject pages, we shortened the page title to ‘Subject’ and removed the hint text as it was uneccessary.
+We shortened the page title to ‘Subject’ for both primary and secondary subject pages and removed the hint text as it was unnecessary.

-For primary subjects, we removed the dropdown list and replaced it with radio buttons as this is a more accessible way of presenting the options.
+We removed the select component for primary subjects and replaced it with radio buttons.
+Radio buttons make it easier for the user to scan the list of options.

 ### Age range

-We shorted the title to ‘Age range’ to make it more concise.
+We shortened the title to ‘Age range’ to make it more concise.

 ### Qualification

 We shortened the title and used the terminology ‘Qualification’ to match Find postgraduate teacher training (Find).

-The radio button options were not in alphabetical order so we repositioned them.
+The radio button options were not in alphabetical order, so we repositioned them.

 ### Funding type

 We shortened the title, ‘Is it fee paying or salaried?’ to ‘Funding type’.

-### Apprenticeship

 ### Full time or part time